blog-ythu/blog-ythu.github.io/_posts/2014-09-25-CMake-sumup.md

 		# is Win32...
 	endif("${ISWIN64}" STREQUAL "Win64")
 	```

+### Set warning level
-2. CMake for setting highest warning level can be:
+CMake for setting highest warning level can be:

     ```cmake
     # set highest warnings level, and treat them as errors